glubian/connect-four-server/README.md

 By default, the server should work well for development purposes:

-- Hosts files from `./static` directory at `https://localhost:8080`
-- Accepts WebSocket connections at `wss://localhost:8080/ws`
+- Accepts WebSocket connections at `wss://localhost:8080`
 - Looks for private key file under `./certs/key.pem`
 - Looks for certificate chain file under `./certs/cert.pem`
 - Hosts up to 100 concurrent lobbies, each can hold up to 20 players